craftcms/cms/docs/templating/filters.md

 - `'long'`
 - `'full'`

-When one of those formats are used, the date will be formatted into a localized date format using [craft\i18n\Formatter::asDate()](https://docs.craftcms.com/api/v3/craft-i18n-formatter.html#asDate()-detail).
+When one of those formats are used, the date will be formatted into a localized date format using <craft\i18n\Formatter::asDate()>.

 A `translate` argument is also available.
-If `true` is passed, the formatted date will be run through [craft\helpers\DateTimeHelper::translateDate()](https://docs.craftcms.com/api/v3/craft-helpers-datetimehelper.html#translateDate()-detail) before being returned.
+If `true` is passed, the formatted date will be run through <api:craft\helpers\DateTimeHelper::translateDate()> before being returned.

 ```twig
 {{ entry.postDate|date('short') }}